Chrischoy58/yuanjie.tk-readthedocs/docs/source/index.rst

 ===================================

 **Yuan Jie Minecraft Server**

 Contents
 --------

 .. toctree::

-   Rules
+   :Rules:
-   How to join the server(minecraft java)
+   :How to join the server(minecraft java):
-   How to join the server(minecraft bedrock)
+   :How to join the server(minecraft bedrock):